Seatrium

 FRA supports oil and gas rig builder Seatrium with gain analysis in its settlement of corruption allegations with Singapore, Brazil authorities.

-In a first-of-its-kind coordinated settlement between Brazilian and Singaporean authorities, oil and gas rig builder Seatrium will pay ~$190 million to resolve allegations of corruption stemming from Operation Car Wash investigations.
-The Singaporean DPA – pending the High Court’s approval – marks the country’s first use of the settlement mechanism since the tool’s introduction in 2018.
+In a first-of-its-kind coordinated settlement between Brazilian and Singaporean authorities, Singapore-based oil and gas rig builder Seatrium resolved allegations of corruption arising from Brazil’s Operation Car Wash investigations.
+The matter concluded with the High Court of Singapore approving the country’s first-ever Deferred Prosecution Agreement (DPA) under the corporate settlement mechanism introduced in 2018.

 Read more from Global Investigations Review here.